 Affected products and versions

-It is not confirmed what versions of ElasticSuite have this issue, but the 2.8.0 version contains a fix.
+It is not confirmed what versions of ElasticSuite have this issue.

 - Elasticsearch crashes with no memory errors.